How To Remove Brown Stains from the Back of Teeth

 Can you Prevent Brown Stains on the Teeth?

 It is possible to minimise brown spots on the teeth.
 The biggest key to this is good hygiene.
 Brushing your teeth twice a day and using an appropriate mouthwash.

 Use the following plan to make sure your dental health is tip-top!

 - Brush your teeth with toothpaste containing fluoride two minutes twice a day.

 - If you eat a lot of food with high sugar or tannin levels, rinse your mouth thoroughly, with either mouthwash or plain water after eating/drinking.

 - Use a fluoride containing mouthwash twice a day.

 - Stop smoking

-If it isn’t clear what has been causing the brown spots or discolouration, it’s important to make an appointment to see your Dentist to find out what the cause might be.
+If it isn’t clear what has been causing the brown stains or discolouration, it is important to make an appointment with your dentist, to find out what the cause might be.

 We look forward to hearing from and meeting new patients.
 We’re happy to talk to you and have an initial consultation with you to see how we could help.